Google Data Studio Tutorial

 Now that we’ve got all that out of the way, let’s set up a mixed field.

-First, add a chart to your report:
+First, add a graph to your report:

 data studio

-Click “Blend data.”
+Click on “Merge data”.
 This panel will appear:

 data studio